lilymonad/obs_mpris/README.md

 # How to use

+This plugin provides you with a video source (MPRIS) and a video filter (Mpris Text Filter).
+Both of them work by modifying a target text source's text with a configurable template.

+## MPRIS

-Create a Text source and a MPRIS source on your scene.
-Then setup the MPRIS source to setup its target Text source and the monitored player.
+Add a text source (prefer unicode sources like [Pango](https://github.com/kkartaltepe/obs-text-pango)), then a MPRIS source to the scene.

-# TODO

-- Give the list of MPRIS players instead of letting the user type anything in the player property field
+Target the text source in the MPRIS source properties, and choose the player to monitor.
+Once it's done, your text should always display the test you put in your MPRIS source template.

+## Mpris Text Filter

+Add a text source, then add a Mpris Text Filter to it.
+The only difference with the video source version is the target text is the one the filter is attached to.